 MAP¶

-Note that the performance of the X Windows-based MAP Graphical User Interface can be greatly improved if used in conjunction with the free NX software.
+Note that the performance of the X Windows-based MAP Graphical User Interface can be greatly improved if used in conjunction with the free NoMachine (NX) software.

 Introduction¶

-Arm MAP is a parallel profiler with simple Graphical User Interface.
-MAP can be run with up to 8192 processes, to profile serial, OpenMP and MPI codes.
+MAP is a parallel profiler with simple Graphical User Interface.
+MAP can be run to profile serial, OpenMP, CUDA and MPI codes (up to 2048 tasks).

-The Arm Forge User Guide available from the Arm Forge web page or $ALLINEA_TOOLS_DOCDIR/userguide-forge.pdf
+The Forge User Guide available from the official web page or $ALLINEA_TOOLS_DOCDIR/userguide-forge.pdf

-module is a good resource for learning more about some of the advanced MAP features.
+is a good resource for learning more about some of the advanced MAP features.
+The variable ALLINEA_TOOLS_DOCDIR

 module to set the correct environment settings: